 Seafloor mapping AUV

 MBARI has developed autonomous underwater vehicles (AUVs) with capabilities to map the seafloor with higher resolution than is possible with hull-mounted or towed sonar systems.

-There are now two AUVs with these capabilities in the MBARI fleet.
+There are now two AUVs optimized for meter scale mapping in the MBARI fleet.
 The vehicles are equipped with four mapping sonars that operate simultaneously during a mission: a swath multibeam sonar, two sidescan sonars, and a sub-bottom profiler.
 The multibeam sonar produces high-resolution bathymetry (analogous to topography on land), the sidescan sonars produce imagery based on the intensity of the sound energy’s reflections, and the subbottom profiler penetrates sediments on the seafloor, allowing the detection of layers within the sediments, faults, and depth to the basement rock.
 All components are rated to 6,000 meters depth.
 The vehicles are launched on programmed missions and run on their own battery power until they return to the ship, as programmed, for recovery.

 In honor of MBARI’s long-time Board member Dr. D. Allan Bromley of Yale University, who passed away in 2004, the first Mapping AUV was christened the D. Allan B.

 Purpose and motivation